 There is hope.
-If you or a loved one is suffering from suicidal thoughts, call the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you or a loved one is suffering from suicidal thoughts in the United States, call 988.

 Additional resources are listed below.
 If you’d like access to a number of educational video series featuring credentialed psychologists and psychiatrists, provide your email at the bottom of this page.
 You got this.